 - Red Herring: She's heavily implied to be Sandra Hawke, the mother of Oliver's son, Connor, which in the comics will eventually be the second Green Arrow.
 However Legends of Yesterday reveals that not to be the case, and per Legends of Tomorrow, the Arrowverse version of Connor Hawke is not Oliver's son, but Diggle's.

 - Secret Keeper: Oliver reveals to her that he's the Green Arrow.
-She apparently knows that Barry is The Flash, as well.

 - Screw the Money, I Have Rules!: She never cashed the check Moira gave her, and the mere fact that she offered it was reason enough to sever all ties with the Queens.